elastic/apm-server/testing/rally-cloud/README.md

 For benchmarks with small corpora sizes, the defaults configuration should be good.
 However, for bigger benchmarks rally nodes or machine type might need to be scaled.
-Checking the metrics for the rally-nodes on GCP is a good point to start.
+Checking the metrics for the rally-nodes on GCP is a good place to start.
 If the utilization of the nodes is too high then we can tweak two
 parameters: